Dey's Arena: The Arena: Third rink, second arena

 The third rink was built in 1907 and was built because audiences for hockey matches had out-grown the previous arena.
 The spectator capacity was 7,000, of which 2,500 was standing room.
 At the time, it was Canada's largest arena.
 'The Arena', as it was called, was built on leased land on the north side of Laurier Avenue next to Rideau Canal, on the location of today's Confederation Park, across the street from the current Ottawa city hall.
 This is very close to the location of the first rink, on the opposite bank of the Canal.
 It was leased from landowner Esther Sherwood for the rate of $166.66 per month, for twenty years.

 The Arena opened on January 11, 1908 for a game between Ottawa and the Montreal Wanderers, the top rivalry of the day.
 The last Senators game at the arena was held on March 10, 1923, after which the team moved to the Ottawa Auditorium.
 The Ottawa Auditorium was also built by the Deys, who were part owners of the Ottawa Senators.
 This third rink was torn down by the federal government at the end of the lease in 1927 to make way for the Driveway along the Rideau Canal.

 The Arena was used for the sports of ice skating and figure skating as well as hockey.
 The 1912 Canadian Figure Skating Championships were held in February 1912 at the Arena.

 Stanley Cup history

-The various arenas hosted the 1903, 1904, 1905, 1906, 1910, 1911 Stanley Cup challenges and the 1920 Stanley Cup Finals.
+The various arenas hosted the 1903, 1904, 1905, 1906, 1910, 1911 Stanley Cup challenges and the 1920 Stanley Cup Final.
 The January 1905 challenge is likely the most famous between Ottawa and the Dawson City Nuggets, in which Frank McGee scored a still-record 14 times in a 23-2 romp, the highest scoring Stanley Cup game ever.
 The Dawson City team had travelled for twenty four days to reach Ottawa.
 The Stanley Cup was famously drop-kicked by Harvey Pulford into the Rideau Canal, after a banquet following the game at the Ottawa Amateur Athletic Club which was located nearby at Laurier and Elgin.